 - Do not apply fertilzier to wildflower lawn areas.

 More on Lawns

 Fruit, Vegetables and Herbs

-- These include carrots, broccoli, cabbage, broad beans, peas, parsnips, beetroot and white turnips.
+- Continue sowing vegetables, including carrots, broccoli, cabbage, broad beans, peas, parsnips, beetroot and white turnips.

 - Sow herbs seeds in warm weather.

 - Sow cabbage and cauliflower soon for autumn and winter cropping.

 - Sweet corn and runner beans can still be sown in the greenhouse for planting out later.